small publisher offers David Bramhall's detailed and

 David enjoys adjudicating at competitive choral festivals, and many choirs and choral conductors have appreciated his enthusiasm for what they do, and his entertaining and very practical advice on how to do it better.
-He has recently been appointed to the panel of adjudicators of The British and International Federation of Festivals.
+He was appointed to the panel of adjudicators of The British and International Federation of Festivals.

-2012 saw the first performance of a new work, Chaconne: Silence dere Shadoe by "Amici" Chamber Choir who will also in 2013 give the first performance of Echo sings another song, with words as well as music by the composer.
+2012 saw the first performance of a new work, Chaconne: Silence dere Shadoe by "Amici" Chamber Choir who also in 2013 performed Echo sings another song, with words as well as music by the composer, for the first time.

-Here is a review of "Training your young choir" from the Tower Books website ...
+Here are two reviews of "Training your young choir" from the Tower Books website ...

 Changed my life! by "Tyro", June 28, 2012